griffinteller/parallel-SAT/docs/proposal.md

 **Hope to achieve**
 - *Ahead of schedule*
     - FPGA implementation of DPLL
-    - Experiment with heterogenous hardware
+    - Experiment with heterogeneous hardware
     - Analysis of power consumption of various implementations
 - *Behind schedule*
     - Forgo inter-process communication